Gluten-Free Pancakes - Almond Flour Chocolate Chip

 (This recipe is an adaptation from a wonderful website , which has a wealth of information on health, beauty, and so much more.
-I am in no way affiliated with or compensated by the owner of the website.)
+I'm not affiliated with or compensated by the owner of the website.)

 Gluten-Free Pancakes with almond flour and chocolate chips

 3/4 cups water or milk

 Mix all ingredients in a large bowl, adding chocolate chips at the end.
 I simply used a whisk, instead of a food processor, to save on dirty dishes and time.
 Grease a skillet with coconut oil and heat on low to medium heat.
 Using a ladle or small measuring cup, drop pancake batter into the skillet.
 I manged to cook about 3 pancakes at a time.
 When the pancakes have bubbles on the top, flip and cook for a minute or two on the other side.
 Enjoy.

 *I used refined coconut oil as it doesn't have a coconut flavor and is suggested for medium to high heat cooking.